Type 88 75 mm AA gun: Combat record

 Tactically employed in battle as a four-gun field battery, Japanese combat forces used the weapon during the invasion of Manchuria, Soviet-Japanese Border Wars and the Second Sino-Japanese War.
 They found the Type 88 gun's high velocity rounds were extremely effective anti-tank weapon when fired horizontally.
-The weapon was the standard Japanese mobile antiaircraft artillery weapon and used against Allied forces more than any other artillery weapon.
+The weapon was widely used on all fronts until the end of the war.